-Types of Industrial Ceramic Materials
+Types of Ceramics for Industrial Applications

 The mention of the word ceramic takes you to the world of earthenware, clay pots etc. found in many households.
 Treasured by both the owner and the maker, these products are made from naturally occurring clay and sand.
 With the advancement of technology, ceramic materials are now being manufactured in a laboratory under the watchful eye of a scientist.
 Made with a variety of ingredients and a number of processing techniques, ceramics are made into a wide range of industrial products.